Excerpt 5, A Seat for the Rabble

-“Haymath,” Rathos said.
-“They’d named it Haymath, after the first king to win the King Trials.”
+“Haymath, named after the first victor of the King Trials.”

 Evan nodded.
 He wiped the grease from his moustache and gazed around the forest renamed for his late sister.

-Here we are again, Sarah, with nearly the same goals, Evan thought to himself as if he were speaking with his sister, as was his wont.
-Yet this time was different.
-Drexan Lorrain had set up an audience with King Hexar, to mend old wounds and hear the Loyal Company’s petitions.
-Let this not end in bloodshed, too.
+Yet the occasion for their travel this time was different.
+Drexan Lorrain had set up an audience with the king, to mend old wounds and hear the Loyal Company’s petitions.
+Let this not end in bloodshed, too, sister.

-He was proud of him, and took comfort in his presence.
+Evan was proud of him, and took comfort in his presence.